Madhawa-Tharindu/Intern-SE-Assignment/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
 # Intern-SE-Assignment
 This assignment is for Intern - Software Engineer @betalaunch

+/*   Note: Tailwind CSS is primarily used for styling in this project.
+   But,I used Material UI components are also utilized for certain elements like pagination and Stack and for circular progress because of it better align with the requirement of design*/